Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 10) Refine your CV by seeking feedback

-Professionals in your field (like me!) can provide tailored feedback based on the specific job you’re applying for.
-They can spot areas where your CV could be better aligned with the role and suggest improvements.
+You can also speak to professionals like me.
+I can provide tailored feedback based on the specific job you’re applying for and can spot areas where your CV could be better aligned with an industry-specific role.

 When seeking feedback, be open to constructive criticism and be prepared to make changes to your CV based on the input you receive.